A natural question after hip replacement surgery is “How long after hip replacement can I walk unaided?” – in other words, without a walker or a cane.

 It’s important not to compare yourself with others.
 Instead, consult with your doctor and physical therapist to put you on the path for the safest way to achieve a speedy recovery and return to walking normally.

-If you have hip pain and are considering hip replacement surgery in the Baltimore area, contact the specialists at Saint Agnes Orthopedics for a consultation today.
+If you have hip pain and are considering hip replacement surgery in the Baltimore area, contact Ascension Saint Agnes Orthopedics for a consultation today.